Conservatories deteriorate over time, especially if built from traditional wooden frames and polycarbonate roofs.

-Nowadays, conservatories are built to last longer.
-With modern uPVC frames and special glazing throughout, the normal lifespan of a conservatory built today is usually in excess of 25 years.
+Today, conservatories are built much more robust and designed to last longer.
+With modern uPVC frames and high-quality glazing, the lifespan of a conservatory is usually 25 years or more.

 What is box guttering?

 Box guttering is the term used to describe the drainage systems used for conservatories.

 Typically designed for traditional pitched roof conservatories, they create sealed guttering between a conservatory and the adjoining property.

 Conservatory box gutters collect and drain rainwater that falls between the walls to prevent leaks and damp spots.

 They should be made from high-quality materials and installed correctly.
 However, they are susceptible to wear and tear, resulting in leaks.

 If you choose high-quality box gutters, install them correctly and keep them maintained, you’re unlikely to experience any problems.